rheome-dev/Phonoglyph/PHONOGLYPH_DEPENDENCY_MAP.md

 ---

-This dependency map provides a comprehensive overview of the Phonoglyph codebase architecture, highlighting the intricate relationships between components, services, and external dependencies that power this sophisticated MIDI visualization platform.
+This dependency map provides a comprehensive overview of the Raybox codebase architecture, highlighting the intricate relationships between components, services, and external dependencies that power this sophisticated MIDI visualization platform.